jgorset/kingpin/README.md

 # Kingpin

 Kingpin is an open source platform as a service.
-It's pretty great.
+It's pretty great, and also not nearly done.

 ## Usage